adamiturabi/hava-dig/README.md

 In order to expedite the manual text input, we make use of word codes.
 Hamza orthography is automatically derived.

 Capital Roman numerals are for verb forms.
-Besides `I` for a triliteral root, these Roman numerals will output the preterite (فعل ماضي) of the current root.
+Besides `I` for a triliteral root in active voice, these Roman numerals will output the preterite (فعل ماضي) of the current root.

 To suppress the preterite, append the numeral by `x`.
 For example,

 `VIII` for root `fEl` will output `VIII AifotaEala`
 `VIIIx` for root `fEl` will output `VIII`

+To get the passive voice append the numeral by `p`.
+For example,

+`VIIIp` for root `bCl` will output `VIII AubotuCila`

-For form I triliteral roots `A`, `!` , and `U` will output the preterite with the vowels `a`, `i`, and `u` respectively.
+For form I triliteral roots `A`, `!` , and `U` will output the active voice preterite with the vowels `a`, `i`, and `u` respectively.

 To indicate the vowel for the aorist (فعل مضارع) use `a`, `i`, and either `u` or `o`.